 Preparing an enlarger

-This guide will walk you through the steps of loading a negative into an enlarger, preparing it for focusing and framing.
+This guide walks you through loading a negative into an enlarger, preparing it for focusing and framing.
 Every enlarger is a little different, but the basic process remains the same.
 Take your time and handle your negatives with care to avoid scratches or dust.

 Loading the enlarger